Mount Larcom, Queensland: Education

 Mount Larcom State School is a government primary and secondary (Prep-10) school for boys and girls at Raglan Street (23.8071°S 150.9745°E).
 In 2013, the school had 89 pupils and 10 teachers.
 In 2018, the school had an enrolment of 73 students with 12 teachers (10 full-time equivalent) and 10 non-teaching staff (7 full-time equivalent).

 For secondary education to Year 12, the nearest government secondary school is Gladstone State High School in West Gladstone to the south-east.

 Amenities

 The Mount Larcom Library is on Raglan Street; it is operated by the Gladstone Regional Council.

 There is a Catholic church, Our Lady of Mount Carmel, at 16 Balfour Street (23.81359°S 150.98051°E).
 Each month there is a mass and a lay-led liturgy.

 All Saints Anglican Church is at 57 Raglan Street (23.80906°S 150.97746°E).

 There is a public hall in Raglan Street.

 Despite its small population, Mount Larcom has a police station (Gladstone Street), an ambulance station (Raglan Street), a volunteer Rural Fire Service and a volunteer State Emergency Service group.
 However, the nearest hospitals are in Gladstone and Rockhampton.
 Being located near the junction of two highways, a common emergency is vehicle crashes.

 The Mount Larcom branch of the Queensland Country Women's Association meets at 4 King George Street (23.81142°S 150.97841°E).

-The Royal Hotel is on Raglan Street next door to the Mount Larcom Café and Collectables.